OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **If you're an AI security expert, please contribute now as standard makers are using this document as input as we speak:**

-- Provide comments or suggestions to the last [Word version of this document](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/owaspaiexchangeWORD.docx) and send it to rob.vanderveer@owasp.org
+- Provide comments or suggestions to the mot recent and typically outdated [Word version of this document](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/owaspaiexchangeWORD.docx) and send it to rob.vanderveer@owasp.org
 - Start a [GitHub dicussion](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/discussions) or join **#project-ai** at the [OWASP Slack workspace](https://owasp.org/slack/invite)
 - Post remarks as [GitHub issues](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/issues)
 - Fork the respository and suggest changes to this document using Pull requests (only do this if you are familiar with it)